LogoLogo

 You will need an installed and running AMPS server to use the product as well.
 You can read the sample programs without a running server, but you will get the most out of this guide by running the programs against a working server.

-Instructions for starting an instance of AMPS are available in the Introduction to AMPS guide.
+Instructions for starting an instance of AMPS are available in the guide.

 The AMPS server runs on x64 Linux.
-The Introduction to AMPS and AMPS FAQ contain information on how to run an AMPS server on a development system that does not run Linux.
+The and contain information on how to run an AMPS server on a development system that does not run Linux.